awwright/magnode/doc/en/design/server.md

 ### Authorization Checking

 Any time during a request when we perform an action, we must check to see that the action being performed is within the set of permissions granted by the credential.
 In this case, a credential might also be “anonymous user” and the default permissions that every request has.
-We assume below this check is being done without saying.
+We will assume this check is performed whenever access needs to be controlled or restricted.

 Each instance of a permission check in the code should check its own permission, and may also optionally check for a generic permission like “read” or “edit”.
 While most permissions granted will be for these groups of permissions, it may be necessary to grant permissions to a specific instance check.